adambird/pebblebot/readme.md

 It's pretty hard-coded to my requirements but extensibility should be fairly obvious.

-Running this everymorning as a Heroku scheduled task.
+Running this every morning as a Heroku scheduled task.

-# Weather
+## Weather

 Usage